What Is a Crypto Wallet?

 Not a spoiler alert at all: mobile wallets are crypto wallets installed on your phone as apps from Google Play or App Store.

 What you need to know about them is that sometimes mobile apps and the corresponding online wallets complement each other as it goes with Coinbase, BitGo or RobinHood.

-However, mobile wallets sometimes don’t have their browser analogues, which is perfectly fine, too, for example, such is the situation with Copay or BRD.
+However, mobile wallets sometimes don’t have their browser analogs, which is perfectly fine, for example, the situation with Copay or BRD.